sAjibuu/Upload_Bypass/README.md

   -H , --header

-     (Optional) - for example: '"X-Forwarded-For":"10.10.10.10"' - Use double quotes and wrapp it with single.
+     (Optional) - for example: '"X-Forwarded-For":"10.10.10.10"' - Use double quotes around the data and wrapp it all with single quotes.
 Use comma to separate multi headers.

   -l , --location